 Session hashtag: #Py9SAIS

-Garren is a Senior Data Engineer at Blueprint Consulting Services in Bellevue, WA.
-He specializes in and has focused his work on Apache Spark for the past 3 years.
-Garren created Structured Streaming and Spark ML production applications to do real-time decision making, built a robust real-time big data science and reporting solution for iSpot.tv, and architected the core IP data assets for a B2B marketing company.
+Garren is a Solutions Architect at Databricks.
+He has specialized in big data for 7 years and Apache Spark for the past 4 years.
+Garren created Structured Streaming and Spark ML production applications to do real-time decision making, built a robust real-time big data science and reporting solution (30B+ records aggregated in < 1 second), and architected the core IP data assets for a B2B marketing company.
 His interests include enabling data scientists and engineers to use big data at scale to solve vexing problems.
 Garren has a BBA in Management Information Systems from Washington State University.